apache/sling-aggregator/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-It provides an XML file that lists all Sling modules, to allow for tools like `repo` to process multiple repositories at once.
+It provides an XML file that lists all Sling modules, to allow for tools like `repo` to process multiple repositories at once, along with some utility scripts to help manage our large number of repositories.

 The list of modules is in a self-explaining format and can also be used in your own scripts if preferred.